MHM-lab/MHM-lab.github.io/_pages/research.md

 *	SUMMARY: We trained a deep neural network to predict dementias.
 We use explainable machine learning to tease apart individual differences and make predictions (over time) on whether a specific individual develops dementia.
 We can do that up to 7 years early with good reliability.

 **2024** Learning cortical anomaly through masked encoding for unsupervised heterogeneity mapping. ***IEEE:ISBI***. [link](https://arxiv.org/abs/2312.02762)
 * SUMMARY: We developed a method, CAM (Cortical Anomaly Detection through Masked Image Modeling), for cortical anomaly detection using a vison transformer architecture which we validated against disorders on the psychotic spectrum.

+**2024** Computational psychiatry and the evolving concept of a mental disorder. ***Synthese***. [link](https://doi.org/10.1007/s11229-024-04741-6)
+* SUMMARY: Psychiatry is pursuing a coherent framework for research and treatment due to dissatisfaction with traditional concepts of mental disorders.
+This exploration involves various computational paradigms—such as normative modeling, network theory, and learning-theoretic approaches—that offer distinct methodologies and visions for reconceptualizing mental disorders.
+Here, we examine their similarities, differences, and conceptual conflicts.

 ### All publications can be found on [Google Scholar](https://scholar.google.com/citations?user=KJaA3sEAAAAJ&hl=nl)